 A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: Fail 0/10 images did not include descriptions.
-Pgs 11,12,14,16,17,20,21,22,33,34 all had images and were checked manually.
-Overall images did not include descriptions> Using the accessibility checker, figures alternate text failed.
-B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-Fail Additional Information: 0/10 decorative image did not include descriptions.
-Pgs 3, 4, 5, 6, 7, 8, 12, 15, 18, 21 all had images and were checked manually.
-Overall images included descriptions, however, they did not contain markups that allowed them to be ignored by assistive technology.
-C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Fail Additional Information: 0/10 image descriptions did not convey meaning (descriptions were not present on any of the images).
-Pgs 29 (2 images), 31 (3 images), 32, 41 (2 images), and 44 had images and were checked.
-All images did not contain descriptions.
-Using the accessibility checker, figures alternate text failed. checker, figures alternate text failed.
+Fail Additional Information: 0/10 images did not include descriptions.
+Pgs 23, 24, 25, 26(2 images), 27, 28, 29, 30, and 31 all had images and were checked manually.
+Overall images did not include descriptions> However using the accessibility checker, figures alternate text passed. В. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
+N/A Additio onal Information: No Decorative Images Found.
+C. Complex images, charts, and graphs have longer text descriptions that are compatible Fail with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).